OzgunBu/EDGAR/ozgun-repo/README.md

 Some assumptions and preferred actions in case of errors in the input files:

-- Due to some potential errors in the data file, some rows might not have the right format.
+- Due to some potential errors in the data file, some requests rows might not have the right format.
 In these cases, I will print out a warning to the screen and opt to skip that row and print a warning to the user
-    - rows might not be in chronological order --> Print
+    - rows might not be in chronological order --> Print 'Skipped Row - Chronological Error ...'
-    - rows might have missing values -->
+    - rows might have missing values --> Print 'Skipped Row - Missing field:'
+    - rows with invalid date and time --> Print 'Skipped Row - date/time format error:'
+    - etc.

+- If there is an error within the header row of the log file, an exception is raised and user is warned to check the first row of the file
 - Missing input files: Warning to the user -->
-    - Empty input files -->
 - invalid inactivity duration: -->Exception: not a valid inactivity duration.
 Check the inactivity_filename, valid range: [1,2, ..
 86400]
 - etc.

 - I also assume a simple time zone as we are told not to care about the time zone field.

-- If in?? is less than 1, I will set it to 1.
-- If in?? is greater than max , I will set it to max.

-- output file to be written every so many lines maybe
+- FUTURE:  output file to be written every so many lines maybe

 cik
 accession